-The cherry tree in Victory Square gives up another yellowy leaf, fluttering softly to the damp ground.
+The elm tree in Victory Square gives up another yellowy leaf, fluttering softly to the damp ground.

 The Cenotaph.
 The eleventh month, the eleventh day, the eleventh hour.
 The large crowd is not restless, there is too much respect in the chill air to be restless.
 Only soldiers’ ghosts have the right to be restless this poignant hour.
 Looking over shoulders toward the marble monument.
 Flags are bright against the morning dull of overcoats and scarves.

-The cherry tree steals attention, burnt orange and yellow and faded green leaves now sparse on its dark wet branches.
+The elm steals attention, burnt orange and yellow and faded green leaves now sparse on its dark wet branches.
 The Vancouver Bach Youth Choir sings beautifully beneath it, an ethereal sound, angelic voices coaxing the leaves to let go, asking our minds to remember.

 The 15th Field Artillery Regiment begins the 21 gun salute with a dull thump in the thick misty air, startling only nervous pigeons to fly in circling squadrons.
 Marching cadets and full dress troops arrive in a staccato rhythm, heels upon pavement, commanded to halt by a disjointed voice.
 Military uniforms are especially crisp for this day.
 A full dress RCMP constable standing near with the scarlet tunic and perfect polished boots.